HL7/phd/src/pagecontent/PhdDeviceProfile.md

 |Device.property.valueQuantity.code|"us"  (UCUM code for microseconds)|

 ### Examples:
-An example of a PHD Blood Pressure cuff mapping is given [here](phdExample.html)
+An example of a PHD Blood Pressure cuff Device mapping is given [here](phdExample.html)

 ### Consumer of the PHD Device Profile
 For the Consumer of this profile the following table gives a quick guide to the main features